-Lawrence School welcomes students, staff and Board members of all ages, races, colors, religions, genders, gender identities, sexual orientations, disabilities, handicaps, national and ethnic origins to all the rights, privileges, programs and activities made available at the school.
-Lawrence School does not discriminate in administration of its education or admission policies, hiring practices, tuition assistance or other school administered programs.
+Lawrence School welcomes students, staff, and trustees of all ages, races, colors, religions, sexes, genders, sexual orientations, disabilities, handicaps, and national/ethnic origins to all the rights, privileges, programs, and activities made available at the school.
+Lawrence School does not discriminate in administration of its education or admission policies, hiring practices, tuition assistance, or other school-related initiatives.

 Kathryn A. Barnes